Travel, Currency and Money saving tips for Kyrgyzstan

 Although the majority of Kyrgyz people are Muslim, Islam doesn’t have a profound influence on daily life.
 Alcohol is omnipresent, and outside of small villages in the south, women can dress however they like.

-When searching around for information on how to get a good exchange rate when sending money to Kyrgyzstan you need to start with finding out the latest Kyrgystani Som foreign-transfer exchange rate.
+When searching around for information on how to get a good exchange rate when sending money to Kyrgyzstan you need to start with finding out the latest Kyrgystani Som exchange rate for foreign-transfers, which can be very different to the wholesale rate.